rfwlab/rfw/docs/articles/guide/wasm-loader.md

 # WASM Loader

-The default project template ships with a Go-powered loader that exposes a global `WasmLoader` helper.
-The loader displays a red progress bar while the WebAssembly bundle downloads and initializes.
+The default project template includes a Go-powered loader that exposes a global `WasmLoader` helper.
+By default, it shows a red progress bar while the WebAssembly bundle downloads and initializes.

+---

-## Why a loader?
+## Why a Loader?

-Even though WASM files are optimized for delivery, large applications can still take noticeable time to load.
-The loader provides immediate visual feedback, letting users know that the application is starting up.
+WASM files are optimized, but large applications may still take noticeable time to load.
+A loader provides immediate visual feedback so users know the app is starting.

+---

-## Customizing the loader
+## Customizing the Loader

-Include the bundled `wasm_loader.js` script and invoke `WasmLoader.load` with your `Go` runtime and styling options:
+Add the bundled script and call `WasmLoader.load` with the `Go` runtime and your style options:

 ```html
 <script src="/wasm_loader.js"></script>